AImissq/tunnelMe-HowTo/README.md

  lt --port 8080  (or use serveo which works well with autossh)

-How you will have a public url !!
+Now you will have a public url !!

 ------------------------------------------------------------------------------------------------------------------